Our research is editorially independent but we may earn a commission for purchases made through our links.

 Tyler, Texas is a unique town located in East Texas.
-Known as the “Rose Capital of America” and home to the University of Texas at Tyler, this Texas town has a number of great things to offer to locals and tourists alike.
-These 14 best things to do in Tyler range from attractions like museums, outdoor recreation spots and historical sites.
-Fall in love with this Texas town by exploring these 14 Tyler landmarks.
+Known as the “Rose Capital of America” and home to the University of Texas at Tyler, this charming Texas town has a number of great things to do and places to stay.
+These attractions in Tyler include museums, outdoor recreation spots and historical sites.
+Fall in love with this Texas town by exploring these Tyler landmarks.

 YOU'RE ALL SET!